pantheon-systems/documentation/source/_docs/required-reading.md

 ---
 Pantheon is not web hosting.
 It is a highly-tuned, distributed, and instantly scalable web platform.
 Pantheon also integrates development best practices and tools into the platform, to get the developer back to writing code, not configuring servers and carrying pagers.

-Our tech includes nginx, PHP, Redis, Varnish, Solr and Git&mdash;common tools in web development.
+Our tech includes NGINX, PHP, Redis, Varnish, Solr and Git&mdash;common tools in web development.
 You don't have to configure them, but an understanding of how they interact with your applications on Pantheon is important.
 Review the following must-read list to ensure developer success.

 ## Get to Know Pantheon